sensorario/orma/README.md

  - you can create tables
  - add columns
  - insert data
+ - CR of CRUD operations
- - with sqlite or postgresql
+ - designed for sqlite or postgresql

-## installazione
+## install

 ```
 composer require sensorario/orma